|

 home of Milo DeVere, where he encounters Holmes and

-Houdini, Holmes to reclaim it for Houdini's family,
+by Houdini, Holmes to reclaim it for Houdini's

-Doyle because he believes it will help him advance the
+family, Doyle because he believes it will help him

-the doll is either a trick built to disprove the
+one believes, the doll is either a trick built to

-claims of spiritualism, or truly has the power to
+disprove the claims of spiritualism, or truly has

 NOTE: in this story,